Visually fading and changing amplitude

 Visually fade in or out

-Adobe Audition offers three types of visual fades:
+Audition offers three types of visual fades:

 • Linear fades produce an even volume change that works well for much material.
 If this fade sounds too abrupt, however, try one of the other options.

-• Logarithmic fades smoothly change volume slowly and then rapidly, or vice versa.
+• Logarithmic fades change volume smoothly, slowly, and then rapidly, or vice versa.

 • Cosine fades are shaped like an S-curve, changing volume slowly at first, rapidly through the bulk of the fade, and slowly at the finish.